oxcamne/oxcam/docs/install.md

 Follow the on-screen instructions to define the email account to be used by oxcam.
 Normally you would also tick the 'load minimal database' checkbox.

-After successfully submitting the form, return to the Py4web dashboard and **click the Reload Apps button again**.
+After successfully submitting the form, return to the Py4web dashboard and **click the Reload Apps button** to restart the oxcam software.

-### Complete the customization for your group

-You need to edit the settings_private.py file just created.
-You can use the Py4web dashboard app to do this, restarting the running apps after saving all edits.

-In the dashboard 'Installed Applications' section, click on the 'oxcam' app.
-Then find 'settings_private.py' in the 'Files in oxcam' section.
-This opens the file in an editor (scroll down if necessary).

-This is a Python file, and the Dashboard's editor is python aware, so it will flag syntax errors.
-The file is self documented, go through it carefully to make the necessary customizations.

 ### Start Building Your Database